Pawnbrokers and second-hand dealers

 What is the time limit for redeeming pawned goods?

-By law you may redeem your goods at any time within three months from the date they were pawned.
-However, the pawnbroker must give you a minimum of three months to redeem your goods.
-You may be able to negotiate a longer period if the pawnbroker agrees to this.
-You will need to enter an extension of your agreement in writing.
+You must redeem your goods within three months from the date they were pawned.
+You may be able to negotiate a longer period with the pawnbroker.
+Get any extensions in writing.

 Can I extend my redemption period?

 You and the pawnbroker can agree to extend the redemption period even if the original redemption period has expired.
 This can also be done by someone who is entitled to redeem the goods or you can authorise a person on your behalf.
 The pawnbroker must make a record of the agreement and provide you with a copy.
 The agreement must:

 - include an identifying reference to the original agreement which must be attached or incorporated in it

 - include the new redemption period